marcelpatrick/isaaclab-RL-tutorials/README.md

   - 2. Where to create?: prim_path="/World/defaultGroundPlane": Defines where in the folder tree to store (in-memory) the instance to be created, and passes it to the function's "path" parameter.
   - 3. What to create?: spawn=sim_utils.GroundPlaneCfg(): Uses GrounPlaneCgf(), a predefined Python config class that comes with Isaac Lab and contains default parameters for generating a ground plane when spawned, and passes it to the function's "spawn" parameter.
     - `sim_utils` is an object from library `isaaclab.sim` (imported above) used to create standard config objects `spawn` for commonly used prims (ground, lights, meshes, sensors etc).
+    - When the simulation environment is initialized, the Isaac Lab framework reads these config objects and uses the spawner functions to actually create the prims in Omniverse.
-- Any field you put in the config class that is a GroundPlaneCfg, AssetBaseCfg, ArticulationCfg, RigidObjectCfg, etc. is automatically treated as a scene entity.
+- Any field you put in the config class that is a AssetBaseCfg, ArticulationCfg, RigidObjectCfg, etc. is automatically treated as a scene entity.

 ```py
 @configclass